stomp/stomp-spec/src/stomp-specification-1.2.md

 ### Header content-type

-The `SEND`, `MESSAGE` and `ERROR` frames SHOULD include a `content-type` header if a frame body is present.
-It SHOULD be set to a mime type which describes the format of the body to help the receiver of the frame interpret its contents.
-If the `content-type` header is not set, the receiver SHOULD consider the body to be a binary blob.
+If a frame body is present, the `SEND`, `MESSAGE` and `ERROR` frames SHOULD include a `content-type` header to help the receiver of the frame interpret its body.
+If the `content-type` header is set, its value MUST be a MIME type which describes the format of the body.
+Otherwise, the receiver SHOULD consider the body to be a binary blob.

-The implied text encoding for mime types starting with `text/` is UTF-8.
-If you are using a text based mime type with a different encoding then you SHOULD append `;charset=<encoding>` to the mime type.
+The implied text encoding for MIME types starting with `text/` is UTF-8.
+If you are using a text based MIME type with a different encoding then you SHOULD append `;charset=<encoding>` to the MIME type.
 For example, `text/html;charset=utf-16` SHOULD be used if your sending an html body in UTF-16 encoding.
-The `;charset=<encoding>` SHOULD also get appended to any non `text/` mime types which can be interpreted as text.
+The `;charset=<encoding>` SHOULD also get appended to any non `text/` MIME types which can be interpreted as text.
 A good example of this would be a UTF-8 encoded XML.
 Its `content-type` SHOULD get set to `application/xml;charset=utf-8`